fixrb/brutal/README.md

   - "%{subject}.length"
 ```

-After running the `brutal` command in the same directory,
+2. Run the `brutal` command from the same directory.

-a `test.rb` file should be generated:
+3. Read the generated `test.rb` file in the same directory:

 ```ruby
 # Brutal test suite